erizov/Professor/semester_14/lecture_96_incident_management_advanced/incident_correlation/school.en.md

 ## Simple Explanation

-Incident Correlation is an algorithm used to solve specific problems in computer science.
+Incident Correlation is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying incident correlation to solve specific tasks in incident;
-- using incident correlation in production systems for correlation;
-- integrating incident correlation into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of incident correlation:
+Consider a specific example of how incident correlation works:

-1. Data preparation: input data for incident correlation (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of incident correlation to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions